parro-it/gravity-func/readme.md

     git clone https://github.com/parro-it/gravity-func.git packages/gravity-func
 ```

-You can import this package using `import` in your project source code:
+You can #include this package using `#include` in your project source code:

 ```
-    import 'packages/gravity-func.gravity'
+    #include 'packages/gravity-func.gravity'
 ```

 ## API